mavoweb/plugins/tinymce/README.md

 To use TinyMCE, follow the installation instructions below.
-Then add class="tinymce" to the element where you want the TinyMCE to appear.
+Then add `class="tinymce"` to the property that you want to be edited via TinyMCE.